pemn/Hourglass/README.md

 ##Hourglass :hourglass:
 A 3D animated hourglass to remind you to take healthy breaks (5-10 minutes) every hour.
+Those small pauses greatly help againt lesions due to repetitive work.
 When time is up it will play a sound (can be disabled) and become "always on top" of other windows until turned.
-As simple as a physical hourglass but free, unbreakable and precise.
+Simple like a physical hourglass but free, unbreakable and precise.
 Resizable, moveable and with transparent background (if supported by your desktop).

 Since its a HTML5 application, can be packaged to run pretty much everywhere.